-Section 1.(a) of House Bill 295 would define "dimension lumber" and "small mill" for purposes of the bill.
+Section 1.(a) of House Bill 184 would define "dimension lumber" and "small mill" for purposes of the bill.

-Section 1.(b) would direct the Building Code Council to amend the North Carolina Residential Code for One- and Two-Family Dwellings to allow dimension lumber that has not been grade-stamped to be used in the construction of one- and two-family dwellings, if all of the following apply:
+Section 1.(b) would direct the Residential Code Council to amend the North Carolina Residential Code to allow dimension lumber that has not been grade-stamped to be used in the construction of one- and two-family dwellings, if all of the following apply:

-- The lumber is sold directly from the sawmill that milled the lumber to the owner of the dwelling to be constructed, or that person's authorized representative. - The dimension lumber meets or exceeds the requirements of the Residential Code for One- and Two-Family Dwellings other than the requirements that only grade-stamped lumber be used in residential construction. - The sawmill operator has a certificate from a State-approved lumber grading training program and certifies that the lumber conforms with product and inspection standards under American Softwood Lumber Standard PS 20 and marks the lumber with (i) the mill number, name, or abbreviation, (ii) the species or combination of species of the lumber, (iii) whether the lumber was dry or green when manufactured as required by American Softwood Lumber Standard PS20, and (iv) whether the lumber conforms with PS20 standards. - The appropriate code enforcement official reviews the framing of the dwelling to ensure that it meets the requirements of the North Carolina Residential Code for One- and Two-Family Dwellings in all respects other than the requirements that only grade-stamped lumber be used in residential construction.
-The code enforcement official would not be liable for any structural failure that occurs because of the use of dimension lumber rather than grade-stamped lumber.
+- The lumber is sold directly from the sawmill that milled the lumber to the owner of the dwelling to be constructed, or that person's authorized representative. - The dimension lumber meets or exceeds the requirements of the Residential Code, other than the requirements that only grade-stamped lumber be used in residential construction. - The sawmill operator has a certificate from a State-approved lumber grading training program and certifies that the lumber conforms with product and inspection standards under American Softwood Lumber Standard PS 20 and marks the lumber with (i) the mill number, name, or abbreviation, (ii) the species or combination of species of the lumber, (iii) whether the lumber was dry or green when manufactured as required by American Softwood Lumber Standard PS 20, and (iv) whether the lumber conforms with PS 20 standards. - The appropriate code enforcement official reviews the framing of the dwelling to ensure that it meets the requirements of the North Carolina Residential Code in all respects other than the